wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-automate/build-automated-solution/includes/1-introduction.md

 In this module, you will:

 - Create a flow from a template
+- Create a recurring flow on a schedule
+- Create a flow triggered by a button
 - Create a flow triggered by the Common Data Service
-- Automate an approval request
-- Discover the approval center
+- Automate an approval request and discover the approval center